 Enclosed is a draft NJPDES permit action identified above which has been issued in accordance with N.J.A.C.
 7:14A.
-This existing facility also owns/operates 18 CSO outfalls equipped with solids/floatables removal equipment.
-The CSO outfalls discharge into the Passaic River (classified as SE3(C2)) and the Elizabeth Channel (classified as SE3(C2))
+The permittee owns/operates 6 combined sewer overflow (CSO) outfalls that are equipped with solids/floatables removal equipment to the Passaic River (classified as SE3(C2)).